 - One you cut your tree, put it immediately in water so that the trunk does not dry out.

 Where are you getting your Christmas tree this year?
 Let us know!

-Visit some of our other articles about tree care or contact one of our tree service professionals for more tips about selecting the right Christmas tree!
+If you’re interested in learning more, please feel free to visit some of our other articles about tree care or contact one of our Longmont tree removal professionals for more tips about selecting the right Christmas tree!